 Broken links can be a deal breaker for both the CTA button and any part of an email.
 It looks unprofessional, tarnishes your brand, and frustrates your readers.

 It’s a massive face-palm moment for any marketer, so avoid it by checking all links are working correctly before blasting that email.

 Additionally, if you’re using UTM links make sure you track them effectively.
-Many brands use spreadsheets to keep track of all the UTM links they use, which leaves a lot of room for error.
+Many brands use spreadsheets to create UTM parameters and tracking links, which leaves a lot of room for error.

 7. Brand compliance